 - Prepare your schedule based on your curriculum guide before meeting with your advisor during early registration.

 - Keep all notes, forms, and paperwork for advising sessions.

 Advisor Roles & Responsibilities

 - Help students explore possible fields of study.

 - Answer questions about specific major requirements.

-We serve FOUR-YEAR BACCALAUREATE students at UDC that are:
+We serve FOUR-YEAR BACCALAUREATE students who are:

 - Freshman and Sophomore

 - Transfer students (under 60 credits)